Jtauri/ShoppingList/README.md

 # Todo List

 Todo List is a simple app that enables users to create and manage a list of tasks.
-Data is stored locally on the phone's memory, allowing users to access their tasks even when offline.

 ## Features
 - Create a list of tasks.
 - Mark tasks as done or undone.
-- Data is stored locally on the phone's memory.